Jellonator/Emailang/README.md

 definition of the user like so:
 ```
 !<username@servername.com>{
-	"foo" {
+	"^foo$" {

 	}
-	"bar" {
+	"^bar$" {

 	}
 };
 ```

 Now this user can receive emails with the subjects 'foo' and 'bar'.
+Note that subjects are matched by Regular Expression, not just simple comparison.
 It doesn't do anything upon receiving these emails, but it does receive them at this point.

 ### Sending mail
 Now that we have a user, how do we send mail with it?